discordjs/guide/guide/preparations/adding-your-bot-to-servers.md

 <p class="tip">A permissions parameter also exists to restrict or guarantee the permission your bot will have on the server you add it to.
 For ease of use, it is recommended to use [this](https://discordapi.com/permissions.html) website.</p>

-<p class="warning">If you get an error message saying "Bot requires a code grant." then head over into your application's settings and disable the "Require OAuth2 Code Grant" option.
+<p class="warning">If you get an error message saying "Bot requires a code grant", then head over into your application's settings and disable the "Require OAuth2 Code Grant" option.
 You usually shouldn't enable this checkbox unless you know why you need to.</p>

 ### Creating and using your own invite link

 As mentioned above, you'll need to replace the `client_id` parameter with your client's ID in order to generate your invite link.
-To find your app's ID, head back to the [My Apps](https://discordapp.com/developers/applications/me) page, under the "Applications" section once again, and click on your bot application to copy its ID.
+To find your app's ID, head back to the [My Apps](https://discordapp.com/developers/applications/me) page under the "Applications" section once again and click on your bot application.

 ![Finding your Bot application's Client ID](http://i.imgur.com/U6mlQGm.png)